- Areas of Study

 NOTE: Our offices have moved to 501 N Columbia Rd.

-Karyn Plumm - Administrative Fellow for Academic Success
+Karyn Plumm - Associate Dean for Academic Success

 Karyn Plumm earned a PhD in Experimental Psychology, MA in General Psychology, and BA with a major in Psychology from the University of North Dakota.
 She joined the faculty at UND in 2006.
 Dr. Plumm served as the Director of the Undergraduate Programs for the Department of Psychology from 2009-2015.
 Her research interests include social psychological issues in relation to the law, specifically attributions of blame toward minority-group victims of violent crime.
 Dr. Plumm joined the Dean’s office in January 2015 as the Administrative Fellow for Academic Success to provide leadership and coordination in matters relating to student recruitment, advising, and retention.